hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [![Cavetest250.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/vpaS/thumb/Cavetest250.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/vpaS/Cavetest250.gif)

 [8:14:23](#w_AgCU7svhhAtQf66yzeAax_50KjHmpovPZZOA6aW6c) <planetsizecpu (Jose Luis)>:
-* I'm starting a new level today, the L25, and that's how it all starts, with a lot of love Ì†ΩÌ∏É
+* I'm starting a new level today, the L25, and that's how it all starts, with a lot of love üòÉ

 [8:15:46](#UCf9i1iGM-D16ATt65Eah4Vcl1xd9FpmGPhBRQI2RtQ) <planetsizecpu (Jose Luis)>:
 The background will be a @GalenIvanov app a tile sample, if he agree of course.